Keith-PVL/keithmcintosh.github.io/tempposts/ 2014-05-06-the-packer-whacker-and-other-nose-news.md

 ---
 layout: post
-title: 'The Packer-Whacker And Other Nose News'
+title: "The Packer-Whacker And Other Nose News"
 date: 06-May-2014
 categories: tbd
 ---